 Foliar Pesticide Application

 Fruit trees can be treated by foliar application for an infestation of spider mites during the summer.
 Consider horticultural oil, which is an organic acaricide.
 It is always a good idea to aim to use chemicals as little as possible unless necessary.
 Look for biological and mechanical controls when available.

 Foliar Application Tips

-Foliar feeding is generally done in the early morning or late evening, preferably at temperatures below 24 C (75 F), since heat causes the pores on some species' leaves to close.
+Foliar feeding is generally done in the early morning or late evening, preferably at temperatures below 75 degrees Fahrenheit (24 degrees Celsius), since heat causes the pores on some species' leaves to close.